-The thing that takes these mashed potatoes over the top is the special butter.
-It's the simple combination of butter, garlic, saffron, and a pinch of salt.
-When you drizzle it over the potatoes, it smells incredible, and is the perfect way to finish your beautiful potatoes.
-As a last touch, a dusting of almonds and herbs brings an updated accent to classic mashed potatoes, but you can skip of you're more old-school, and like your potatoes straight.
+A special butter drizzle is the thing that takes these potatoes over the top.
+It's a simple combination of butter, garlic, saffron and a pinch of salt.
+When you drizzle the butter mixture over the potatoes the scent is incredible.
+This is the perfect way to elevate a beautiful platter of mashed potatoes beyond classic garlic butter.
+As a last touch, a dusting of almonds and herbs brings an updated accent to classic mashed potatoes.
+The recipe is below.

 Mashed Potato Variations

 There are endless ways to top great mashed potatoes.
 A dollop of sour cream or creme fraiche paired with lots of black pepper is never a bad idea.
 And regardless of what other toppings you decide on, minced chives are always welcome to the garnish party.
 Some people love adding cream cheese, but I tend to skip that approach - too heavy.
 An alternative on the cheese front could be a strong cheddar grated along with chopped jalapeno or Serrano chiles.
 Grated parmesan on mashed potatoes is another match made in heaven.
 For my greens enthusiasts, I love these Kale Mashed Potatoes from forever ago.
 Or, if you're open-minded about a sweet potato variation - these Vanilla Mashed Sweet Potatoes are in need of an updated photo (laugh/cry), but so good.